epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 telnet localhost 9999
 ```

-You can install the `nc` command through the `netcat` package,
+You can install the `nc` command from the `netcat` package,
-or you can install the `telnet` command through the `telnet` package,
+or you can install the `telnet` command from the `telnet` package,

 Either command opens a prompt
-where you can type `help` then press enter
+where you can type `help` and press {kbd}`Enter`
 to view the available commands.

-Try to edit the protocol file and the database file
+Try editing the protocol file and the database file
 to add those features to your IOC.

-For more information about how to write the StreamDevice protocol,
+For more information about writing the StreamDevice protocol,
-examine the [Protocol Files] documentation.
+see the [Protocol Files] documentation.

 You might also want to read {doc}`../user-guides/flake-registry`.

 ## Pitfalls

-Although EPNix tries to be close to a standard EPICS development,
+Although EPNix tries to closely follow standard EPICS development,
-some differences might lead to confusion.
+some differences might cause confusion.
-You can find more information about this in the {doc}`../faq`.
+You can find more information in the {doc}`../faq`.

 [protocol files]: https://paulscherrerinstitute.github.io/StreamDevice/protocol.html
 [streamdevice]: https://paulscherrerinstitute.github.io/StreamDevice/